Skip to main content

 Up to this point, we have discussed creating SolidWorks parts that can then be used to create assemblies.
 Assembles are just that: parts that are put together in a specific way.
 The world’s mechanical products are made up of assemblies.
 Cars, boats, planes, construction equipment, game systems; these are all made up of assemblies.
 In this chapter, we will learn how to not only model assemblies from SolidWorks parts, but also explore how to evaluate and document assembly designs.

-This page titled 7: Assembly Modeling is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Melvin Hortman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7: Assembly Modeling is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Melvin Hortman via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?